Community Kitchen in the Community

 Volunteer in the Community Kitchen

 Volunteers also assist with meal production each weekday morning, 9 am - 12 pm.
 Those who volunteer their time in the Community Kitchen must be 18 years or older.
-Please contact the Volunteer Coordinator to learn more about volunteering in the Community Kitchen.
+Please contact Debby Christian, volunteer coordinator, at email@example.com to learn more about volunteering in the Community Kitchen.